Home / Blog / Virginia HOA Laws

 Before your HOA can impose any fine, they must give you written notice of the alleged violation and a reasonable opportunity to correct the problem.
 The notice must identify the specific rule you allegedly violated — a vague "your property is not in compliance" letter doesn't cut it.
 If your HOA fined you without first giving you a chance to fix the issue, the fine was imposed in violation of §55.1-1819.

 This is the requirement Virginia HOAs most commonly skip.
-Before holding a fine hearing, your HOA must send you written notice of the hearing date at least 14 days in advance.
-This isn't a suggestion — it's a specific statutory requirement under §55.1-1819.
-A hearing held with less than 14 days' notice is procedurally defective.
-The fine can be challenged on this basis alone, even if you actually committed the underlying violation.
+Before holding a fine hearing, your HOA must send you written notice of the hearing date at least 14 days in advance — by hand delivery or registered/certified mail, return receipt requested.
+Email notice does NOT satisfy this requirement.
+You also have the right to be represented by counsel at the hearing.

 The $50 Fine Cap — §55.1-1819(D)